 Credit Myths and Facts You Should Know

-Approaching your credit limit will not impact your credit
+1. Approaching your credit limit will not negatively impact your credit scores.

-It’s always smart to close an account that has been paid in
+3. It will always help my credit scores to close an account that’s paid in full.

 FALSE.
-If you have an old, rarely used account that demonstrates a strong payment history, it will be reflected in your credit history.
+If you have an old, rarely used account that demonstrates a strong payment history, it will be reflected in your credit history if the account activity is reported to the nationwide credit bureaus.
 But it’s more important how you use your accounts and the amount of available credit you’re using.

 TRUE.
 Everyone’s financial and credit situation is unique.
-And the same goes for how each creditor or lender evaluates your information to make their decisions on whether or not to extend you credit.
+And the same goes for how each creditor or lender evaluates your information to make the decision whether or not to extend you credit.

 The one common ground is the importance of education and awareness.
 The more you know about how credit works in general, and the more familiar you become with your own situation, the more informed you will likely be.

 FALSE.
 There are many different credit scores, and each may be calculated differently.
-In addition, your lenders and creditors may report data to all three major credit bureaus -- Equifax®, Experian®, and TransUnion® -- just one or two, or none at all.
-That’s why your credit score may also differ across the three bureaus.
+In addition, your lenders and creditors may report data to all three nationwide credit bureaus -- Equifax®, Experian®, and TransUnion® -- just one or two, or none at all.
+That’s why your credit scores may be different among the three credit bureaus.

-Checking your credit score will not change the score
+6. Checking your credit scores will not impact them.

 FALSE.
 Credit bureaus aren’t the ones that decide your creditworthiness – that’s up to lenders and creditors.
-Your credit report only contains information about the credit you have or have had, along with inquiries from companies when you apply for credit.
-Lenders and creditors use and interpret your credit information their own way.
-If you get rejected by several lenders, there may be a common factor in your credit history that drives those decisions, but there is no “blacklist.”
+Your credit reports only contain information about the credit accounts you have or have had, along with inquiries from companies when you apply for credit and collections accounts or bankruptcies you have or have had.
+Lenders and creditors use and interpret the information in your credit reports their own way and may have additional criteria to evaluate your credit application.
+If you get rejected by several lenders, there may be common factors in your credit history that drives those decisions, but there is no “blacklist.”

-Parking tickets and library fines are not included on your credit
+8. Parking tickets and library fines are not included on your credit reports.

 TRUE.
-Things like parking tickets and library fines don't show up on your credit report.
-The one exception may be if an account is referred to a collections agency, as collection accounts do show up on your credit report.
+Things like parking tickets and library fines don't show up on your credit reports –even if the accounts are sent to a collection agency.

-Your relationship status and whether or not you live alone can
+9. Your relationship status and whether you live alone can impact your credit scores.

 FALSE.
-The information on your Equifax credit report relates to you personally – not your relatives, partner, or former tenants.
-Living with someone or being in a relationship does not impact your Equifax credit score – and taking a relationship status into account when making a credit decision is against the law.
+The information on your credit reports relates to you personally – not your relatives, partner, or former roommates.
+Living with someone or being in a relationship does not impact your credit scores – and it’s against the law for lenders to take a relationship status into account when making a credit decision.

-Also, accounts you have co-signed on with that person may affect your credit score.
+Also, keep in mind accounts you have co-signed on with another person may affect your credit scores.

 TRUE.
-A good credit score isn’t a golden ticket.
-A lender may use information within your Equifax credit report and other information included on your application to decide whether to grant you new credit.
-While a good credit score is a strong start, each application is unique, so it’s not wise to consider a loan, credit card or mortgage a given based solely on credit score.
+Good credit scores aren’t a golden ticket.
+A lender may use information in your credit reports and other information included on your application, such as your income, to decide whether to grant you credit.
+While good credit scores are a strong start, each application is unique, so it’s not wise to consider a loan, credit card or mortgage a given based solely on credit scores.